More To Come From Slow-Starting Shizaam

-4th Anders Foundation British EBF Crocker Bulteel Maiden Stakes, Saturday 25th July, Ascot
+4th - Anders Foundation British EBF Crocker Bulteel Maiden Stakes, Saturday 25th July

-Albasheer was the Owen Burrows trained two-year-old who understandably gained all of the attention on Saturday after an impressive debut at Doncaster, but he also introduced Minzaal at Ascot and he showed plenty of promise in defeat.
-Last into stride, he was briefly shaken up and then raced keenly at the back of the field through the early stages, as he was manoeuvred from one side of the group to the other to get some cover.
-He travelled well towards the far side of the field and was the only one still on the bridle with 1½ furlongs to go, but couldn’t get a clear run until late inside the final furlong.
-Once getting that clear path he ran on strongly, while showing his inexperience by edging left, eventually beaten 1¾ lengths into fourth.
+Albasheer was the Owen Burrows trained two-year-old who understandably gained all of the attention on Saturday after an impressive debut at Doncaster but he also introduced Minzaal at Ascot and he showed plenty of promise in defeat.
+Last into stride, he was briefly shaken up and then raced keenly at the back of the field through the early stages as he was manoeuvred from one side of the group to the other to get some cover.
+He travelled well towards the far side of the field and was the only one still on the bridle with 1½ furlongs to go but he couldn’t get a clear run until late inside the final furlong.
+Once getting that clear path he ran on strongly, while showing his inexperience by edging left, and was beaten 1¾ lengths into fourth.
 This was a promising debut from Minzaal, who may have won with a clear run, and I expect him to be the best of this field in the future.

 A couple of newcomers shaped promisingly in the two-year-old novice race at Windsor on an evening where jockeys didn’t quite seem sure where the best ground was in the straight.
 The first of those newcomers was Ask The Wind who ran well over what was expected to be, and duly proved to be, an inadequate test of stamina.
 A bit slowly away, she was pushed along and switched towards the outside in the early stages while racing at the back of the main group.
 In ninth place at halfway, she gradually stayed on under pressure in the final three furlongs while racing nearest the far rail to come home in fourth.
 Ask The Wind will certainly benefit from a step up in trip and I think she will be seen at her best over middle distances next season.

 7th - British EBF Novice Stakes, Monday 27th July